-The Fire Chief prepares a proposed budget and submits it to the Board of Commissioners.
-The budget is adopted through passage of a formal motion and vote by the Board prior to the commencement of the fiscal year for which the budget is being adopted.
+The Fire Chief prepares a proposed budget and submits it to the Board of Commissioners no later than fifteen days prior to the beginning of each fiscal year.
+A summary of the proposed budget is published and the public notified that the proposed budget is available for public inspection.
+At the same time, a public hearing is called.
+A public hearing is held on the proposed budget at least ten days after publication of the call for the hearing.
+After the holding of the public hearing and completion of all action necessary to finalize and implement the budget, the budget is adopted through passage of a formal motion and vote by the Board prior to the commencement of the fiscal year for which the budget is being adopted.
 The Board of Commissioners may revise or amend the budget at its discretion during legally convened sessions.
 The District utilizes formal budgetary integration as a management control device for all funds.

-The 2018 General Fund budget was published in the official journal and made available for public inspection.
-The budget was adopted by the Board of Commissioners on December 14, 2017.
-The budget had one amendment that was adopted by the Board of Commissioners on November 15, 2018.
+The 2019 general fund budget was published in the official journal and made available for public inspection.
+A public hearing for the proposed budget was held on December 10, 2018, and the budget was adopted by the Board of Commissioners.
+The budget was amended on December 16, 2019.